 Dr Teresa Grant is Associate Professor in Renaissance Theatre and Director of the Centre for the Study of the Renaissance.
-She teaches on the degree programmes in English and History (as convenor), English and English and Theatre and on the MA in English and Drama (of which she is the convenor).
+She teaches on the degree programmes in English and History, English and English and Theatre and on the MA in English and Drama (of which she is the convenor).

 I am General Editor (with Eugene Giddens and Barbara Ravelhofer) of the Oxford University Press 15 volume The Complete Works of James Shirley.
 I have research interests in pre-modern drama, especially issues surrounding staging, and most especially theatre in the classical tradition.
 I also publish more widely on Renaissance literature and culture, particularly on early modern animals.
 I have run the Warwick/QMUL Classical Reception Research Network with Dr Katie Fleming from Queen Mary.
-My current project is completing a monograph based on my doctoral work about the uses of animals on the early modern stage.
+My monograph Apes and Monkeys on the Early Modern Stage will be published by Palgrave in 2024.

 Teaching and supervision